stackxp/copyparty-badapple/README.md

 # Copyparty grid video player

-Play any video in the copyparty grid view using just a single JavaScript and a video.
+Play any video in the copyparty grid view using just a single JavaScript file and a video.

 ## How to use

 1. Copy `badapple.js` and the video (as "badapple.mp4") into a folder on your copyparty server
 2. Click the π-symbol below the file view.
-3. Type `import("[path to where you are]/badapple.js")` and click OK
+3. Type `import("[path to where you are]/badapple.js")` and press enter.
 4. Switch to grid view by pressing `g`.
 5. Click the π again and type `badapple()`.
 6. Zoom out by pressing `CTRL` and scrolling down.